 The BCP problem is intrinsically non-convex due to the hierarchical structure \citep[e.g.,][]{dempereview}.
 It is also defined over a graph representing a road network, which further increases complexity, especially when the size of the network is large.
 Note that real networks used for planning purposes could easily have tens of thousands of road segments (links) and millions of origin-destination (O-D) pairs.
-As a result, solving the BCP problem for real-world planning or design exercises has been a long-standing computational challenge \citep{li2022differentiable}, and until recent, no real breakthrough has been reported despite numerous attempts \citep[e.g.,][]{yan1996,labbe1998,yin2000genetic,lawphongpanich2004,yangandhuang2005,de2011,fallah2018}.
+As a result, solving the BCP problem for real-world planning or design exercises has been a long-standing computational challenge \citep{li2022differentiable}, and until recent, {no real breakthrough} has been reported despite numerous attempts \citep[e.g.,][]{yan1996,labbe1998,yin2000genetic,lawphongpanich2004,yangandhuang2005,de2011,fallah2018,Guo2024-joc}.

-The BCP problem assumes the set of toll links is given and focuses on the optimization of toll levels on those links.
+The BCP problem takes the set of toll links as given and focuses on the optimization of toll levels on those links.
 When the set itself needs to be optimized, we have a joint optimization problem that is in essence combinatorial.
-This \textit{combinatorial bilevel congestion pricing}, or CBCP, problem poses an even more formidable challenge in large applications.
-If the set contains $t$ links and the network has $m$ links in total, for example, there are in total $m!/(t!(m-t)!)$ ways to form the set.
+Solving this joint problem is highly desirable, as it provides a rigorous framework for guiding the selection of toll links.
+In practice, a planner may first eliminate links deemed unsuitable for tolling and then rely on the joint optimization to determine which of the remaining ``feasible" links should be tolled.
+This approach is particularly valuable since the number of toll links is often constrained by a budget for constructing toll facilities.
+However, despite its practical appeal, this \textit{combinatorial bilevel congestion pricing} (CBCP) problem presents an even more formidable computational challenge.
+If the number of feasible links is $m$ and the budget dictates the number of toll links cannot exceed $t$, for example, there are in total $m!/(t!(m-t)!)$ ways to form the set.
 A brute-force approach to finding the optimal set with $t$ links would require solving $m!/(t!(m-t)!)$ BCP problems, which, as mentioned earlier, are themselves NP-hard.
 Due to this immense complexity, few serious attempts have been made to solve the problem \textit{optimally}.
 Existing methods rely on either meta-heuristics without any convergence guarantee \citep{verhoef2002,yang2003,shepherd2004,harks2015computing} or approximations that provide only loose lower bounds \citep{ekstrom2012}.
 The present study is motivated by this challenge.
 Specifically, we aim to develop a convergent algorithm capable of locating a stationary point for the CBCP problem.